Skip to main content

 Can I Stop Taking Antibiotics if They’re Making Me Sick?

 If you feel severely sick from your antibiotic, you must ask your physician who prescribed the antibiotic.
-If you are taking a fluoroquinolone, we recommend you stop no matter what your doctor says, because your doctor is likely uneducated and does not understand the implications of the black box warning.
+If you are taking fluoroquinolone, we recommend you stop no matter what your doctor says, because your doctor is likely uneducated and does not understand the implications of the black box warning.
 There will always be another safer option when it comes to fluoroquinolone antibiotics.

 Can Antibiotics Cause Permanent Damage?